material-components/material-components-web/packages/mdc-snackbar/README.md

 ### Usage Within Frameworks

 If you are using a JavaScript framework, such as React or Angular, you can create a Snackbar for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
-Please see [Integrating MDC Web into Frameworks](../../docs/integrating-into-frameworks.md).
+Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 #### `MDCSnackbarAdapter` Methods